Skip to content

 Travelers are advised to refer to the United States State Department website for the most up-to-date general travel information, and to regularly view current travel advisories.

-Medical personnel should bring a white coat for work.
+Healthcare personnel should bring a white coat for work.
 Slacks, but not jeans, are acceptable for both men and women to wear to clinic; men rarely wear ties.

 Shenyang was the capital of the Qing Dynasty from 1625 until 1644.
 Its numerous attractions include the Imperial Palace, Zhao Ling Tomb (North Tomb), Fu Ling Tomb (East Tomb), the Water Caves, a botanical garden, a wild animal park and several scenic mountain sites.